 NOTE - Section 127.1232 provides that in counties with a population of 100,000 or more, the general custodian of election records shall implement a video surveillance system that retains a record of all areas containing voted ballots: (1) from the time the voted ballots are delivered to the central counting station until the canvass of the precinct election returns; and (2) from the time the voted ballots are delivered to the signature verification committee or early voting ballot board until the canvass of precinct election returns.
 Video from the surveillance system shall be made available to the public by live stream.
-The recorded video is considered an election record and shall be retained by the general custodian until the county has been resolved, whichever is later.
+The recorded video is considered an election record and shall be retained by the general custodian until the end of the calendar year in which an election is held or until an election contest filed in the county has been resolved, whichever is later.
 The livestream requirement under Section 127.1232 does not apply to a local entity conducting an election on its own, even if the local entity is wholly or partly located in a county with a population of 100,000 or more.
 (Sec.
 127.1232).
 See Tex.
 Sec'y of State Election Advisory No. 2022-10.